 Before video call features came standard on mobile phones (shoot, almost before mobile phones), there was Skype.
 Launched in 2003, the former king of video calls has added features in an effort to keep up with the booming video call competition — recently they even partnered with the new Space Jam movie so you could have Lebron James in your background.
 Skype lets users blur their background for extra privacy, use real-time language translation and unlike some of the other apps on our list, call regular phone numbers.
 The video call app is owned by Microsoft these days, which means Skype integrates with services like Microsoft Teams.

-What could happen if something goes wrong
+What could happen if something goes wrong?

-What is required to sign up?
+What can be used to sign up?

 Users can sign in with their email or phone number.
 Skype also recently added a feature called Meet Now that allows anyone to create and share a Skype call without signing up for Skype via a Meet Now link they create on the Skype website.

-What data does it collect?
+What data does the company collect?

-How does it use this data?
+How does the company use this data?